6.1 EWEB Internal Operations Introduction and Policy Language from SD15

 While EWEB has calculated Scope 3 emissions in the past and will begin to do so again in the future, the focus of this report is on emissions sources included under EWEB’s voluntary GHG reduction goals outlined in SD15.
 The focus of that policy is on Scope 1 and 2 emissions only as those are the sources that EWEB has more direct control over.

 Emissions exclusions: This GHG inventory does not include Scope 1 emissions from owned electricity generation sources, as those emissions are reported annually to the Oregon Department of Environmental Quality under their Greenhouse Gas Reporting Program and turned into an annual utility-specific emissions factor for EWEB customers to use in their GHG inventories for emissions from purchased electricity.
 As explained in Chapter 3, EWEB seeks to meet the SD15 goal for getting to 95% carbon-free resources on a planning basis by 2030.
 Emissions from Scope 1 owned electricity generation equipment will be managed under the 95% carbon-free goal under SD15 and so are reported separately.
 See Appendix E about EWEB’s Carbon Intensity Guidance.
+Later in 2025, EWEB will update its GHG inventory methodology to being reporting according to The Climate Registry’s Electric Power Sector Protocol to bring comprehensive Scope 1 and 2 reporting to this section of the Guidebook.

 6.2.2 EWEB’s Progress towards SD15 GHG Reduction Goals

 SD15 outlines emissions reduction targets for EWEB’s Scope 1 (owned) and Scope 2 (shared from electricity and steam consumption) emissions.
-While there has been annual variation in emissions over time due to several factors, EWEB has met its 2020 goal of 25% reduction over 2010 baseline emissions consistently since 2014.
-In 2020, emissions dipped below the 2030 goal of 50% reduction compared to our 2010 baseline, but some of those reductions were temporary due to the COVID-19 pandemic and work-from-home orders.
-In 2023, EWEB is pleased to report our emissions once again fell below the 2030 50% emissions reduction goal.
-In 2023, EWEB is reporting aggregate emissions reductions of 54% compared to 2010 baseline performance.
-The decrease in emissions between 2022 and 2023 is due to lower fleet emissions due to utilization of renewable fuels, lower natural gas emissions due to the sale of the headquarters building in June 2023, no recorded refrigerant or industrial gas recharge in 2023, and a lower electricity emissions factor, as calculated by Oregon DEQ for EWEB in 2022.
+This year, EWEB is again pleased to report our emissions once again fell below the 2030 50% emissions reduction goal compared to the 2010 baseline.
+In 2024, EWEB is reporting aggregate emissions reductions of 55% compared to 2010 baseline performance.
+There was 2% decrease in emissions between 2023 and 2024, despite a 43% increase in fleet emissions, due to lack of availability of renewable fuels.
+There was a 51% decrease in natural gas emissions and a 6% decrease in electricity consumption emissions mostly due to the sale of the headquarters building in June 2023.
+There were no recorded refrigerant or industrial gas recharge in 2024.

 Progress towards EWEB’s internal GHG goals is calculated using a market-based approach to electricity emissions that uses the EWEB-specific emissions factor for purchased electricity as calculated by Oregon DEQ’s GHG reporting program.